alexraju01/alexraju01/README.md

-# 🧙‍♂️ Code Alchemist Alex | Full-Stack Web Developer
+# 🧙‍♂️ Code Alchemist Alex Raju | Full-Stack Web Developer

 Greetings, fellow wanderers of the digital realm!
 I'm **Alex**, a **Full-Stack Web Developer** with a penchant for transmuting code into seamless user experiences.
 My craft blends front-end elegance with back-end mastery, forging scalable and performant applications.